 Ear Defenders: A buyer’s guide to hearing protection

-Ear defenders or ear muffs protect the wearer from extreme noises.
+Ear defenders or ear muffs are PPE (personal protective equipment) designed to protect the wearer from extreme noises.
 The head-band and outer covering is usually made from a hard thermoplastic or metal.
 The protection usually comes from acoustic foam – this absorbs sound waves by increasing air resistance, thus reducing the amplitude of the waves.

 Ear defenders can be carried on a head-band or clipped onto the sides of a hard hat.
 Sometimes ear defenders have built in radio and music systems or two-way communications.